 The series is a very slick, polished product.
 It’s pretty entertaining and I expect it to be successful.
 At the same time, it doesn’t exactly break any new ground that hasn’t already been trod on TV many times before.
 Frankly, aside from the gender and age difference in its main character, the show reminds me a lot of Rookie Blue, which aired on this same network not very long ago.

-The pilot episode also has not one but two instances of police officers shooting suspects without warning (the cops who rush into the bank robbery at the beginning and Logan at the climax), which strikes me as incredibly insensitive and tone-deaf in this age of heightened awareness of police abuses of power.
+The pilot episode also has not one but two instances of police officers shooting suspects without warning (the cops who rush into the bank robbery at the beginning and Logan at the climax), which strikes me as incredibly insensitive and tone-deaf in this age of heightened awareness about police abuses of power.